rahulvijay81/portfolio/README.md

 ![Rahul-Vijay](https://github.com/rahulvijay81/portfolio/Assets/118264222/a01b51ac-3908-4f70-9a02-5fdaecf570fc)

-This is my personal portfolio website built with React.js and Bootstrap, showcasing my skills and projects.
+This is my personal portfolio website built with React.js and Tailwindcss, showcasing my skills and projects.
 The website is designed and created entirely by me, Rahul Vijay.

 ## Features